Director of Institutional Relations and Communication, IFP Energies nouvelles

 Jean-François Minster obtained a diploma of the Ecole Polytechnique and a Doctorate of the Institut de Physique du Globe of Paris (French institute of geophysics).
 In 1981, he created the laboratory for Physics and Chemistry of the Hydrosphere of the Institut de Physique du Globe of Paris, then the laboratory of Oceanography and Geophysics of Toulouse which he managed from 1985 to1996.
 He worked on the study of meteorites, volcanism, ocean currents the oceanic cycle of the carbon in relation with climate, and satellite oceanography.
 From 1990 to 1996, he also occupied the function of Director of the Institute of the Earth sciences of Toulouse.
 In 1996, he took the direction of the Institut National des Sciences de l’Univers at the Centre National de la Recherche Scientifique (CNRS).
 From 2000 to 2005, Jean-François Minster was Chairman and Chief Executive Officer of the Institut Français de Recherche pour l’Exploitation de la Mer (IFREMER).
 In 2005 and 2006, he was Scientific Director General of the Centre National de la Recherche Scientifique (CNRS).
 He is corresponding member of the Academy of Science and member of the Academy of the Technologies.
 On October 1st, 2006, Jean-François Minster is nominated Senior Vice President, Scientific Development of Total SA.

-Marc Florette is Member of the Executive Committee of GDF SUEZ, Chief Digital Officer directly reporting to the CEO in charge of the digital transformation of the GDF SUEZ group.
+Marc Florette was Member of the Executive Committee of GDF SUEZ, Chief Digital Officer directly reporting to the CEO in charge of the digital transformation of the GDF SUEZ group.
 He has been previously involved as Chief Technology Officer in charge of Research and Innovation in energy issues all along the energy value chain.
-He is Member of the French Academy of Technology and Chairman of the Board of Directors of the French gas TSO GRTGaz.
-At the International Level, Marc Florette is Member of the board of MARCOGAZ (European technological organization) and (Past President of GERG ; European Gas Research Group), and is member of the board of the Gas Technology Institute (Chicago).
+He is Member of the French Academy of Technology and was Chairman of the Board of Directors of the French gas TSO GRTGaz.
+At the International Level, Marc Florette is a former Member of the board of MARCOGAZ (European technological organization) and (Past President of GERG ; European Gas Research Group), and is member of the board of the Gas Technology Institute (Chicago).
 He organized two International Gas Union Research Conference, held in 2010 in Paris, and in 2011 in Seoul.
 Prior to his appointment as Member of the Executive Committee of GDF SUEZ, Marc Florette has also been involved in operational activities, first as a manager in the distribution of electricity and gas in several regions of France, then as the CEO of a business unit developing, investing, and operating cogenerations and gas combined cycle.
 Marc Florette graduated from Ecole Polytechnique ,Paris( equivalent of MIT) in 1978, he got a master’s degree in mathematics at the University of Paris VI and a master of Science in physics engineering of UCSD in USA.